by Judy Stamp Humphrey (Judith Stamp)

 There are many signs of the tension in the suburbs.
 There is suburbanites' fear and avoidance of the inner city.
 There is the emotional groundswell of opposition to metropolitan busing to achieve racial integration of school children.
 And there is Warren's rejection of urban renewal funds in fear of pressure from the Federal government to bring low-income housing to the suburb.

-At the edges of the two societies there is residential invasion by Blacks and flight by Whites to the suburbs.
+At the edges of the two societies there is residential influx by Blacks and flight by Whites to the suburbs.
 In the racially-mixed high schools of neighborhoods in transition, the tension often breaks into open conflict and such incidents only serve to reinforce suburban fears of racial integration.

 More serious than the tension in the suburbs and the sporadic conflict between teenagers caught in the middle, are the antisocial conditions in the central city which give rise to black disillusionment and white fears.
 Cut off from the accepted middle-class routes to self-fulfillment and productivity, young Blacks nonetheless are conditioned to want the psychological and material rewards of success.
 Good education in an atmosphere of high motivation is beyond their reach, as is mobility in rewarding fields of work.
-Many then turn to accessible livelihoods in petty or grand drug traffic and crime to reach their objectives.
+Some then turn to accessible livelihoods in petty or grand drug traffic and crime to reach their objectives.
 They build a subculture in which the values of the main society, and hence its laws, are considered irrelevant.

 In a positive vein, the subculture has fostered the development of black self-consciousness and pride and black community.
 These are given cultural expression in a thousand ways from black studies and black enterprise to religion and rock.